MTN-Group/MoMoAPIs_Php_sdk/docs/Collection/RequestToPayTransactionStatus.readme.md

 # Shows the status of initiated payment request in the sandbox environment

-1.	`requestToPayTransactionStatus($transaction, $referenceId, $sCollectionSubKey, $targetEnvironment) create a payment request for the user.
-It creates a GET request to end point /v1_0/requesttopay/{referenceId} and get the status of the created payment request in the sandbox environment and it requires to pass reference id of transaction in the header url to get result.
-Reference id used when creating the request to pay..`
+1.	`requestToPayTransactionStatus($transaction, $referenceId, $sCollectionSubKey, $targetEnvironment) creates a GET request to end point /v1_0/requesttopay/{referenceId} and get the status of the created payment request in the sandbox environment and it requires X-Reference-Id that was passed in the post method of request to pay is used as reference to the request..`

 > `End user will get result as 200 OK with the created payment request details.`